samuelroland/KanFF/.github/ISSUE_TEMPLATE/bug_report.md

 [If applicable, add screenshots to help explain your problem.]

 **Desktop (please complete the following information):**
- - Browser: [e.g. firefox, chrome, safari]
+ - Browser: [e.g. firefox, chrome, safari, and browser version: e.g 84.0]
  - Version: [e.g. v2.1-beta]

 **Additional context**
-[Add any other context about the problem here.]
+[Add any other context about the problem here or remove this section.]